ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*
+### UPDATE DECEMBER 28 2017
+Update for video samples according to evolution of red camera object.

 ### NEW OCTOBER 4 2017

 General update for Red 0.6.3